ObiAmal/political-research/rhetoric-and-debate.md

 ### Tactics for Debunking Myths and Changing Minds

-The study [Lewandowsky et al. 2012](https://journals.sagepub.com/doi/full/10.1177/1529100612451018) (and [The Debunking Handbook](https://www.skepticalscience.com/docs/Debunking_Handbook.pdf) which is based on it) uses this graphic to demonstrate best practices when debunking myths: CENTER AND ENLARGEN GRAPHIC
+The study [Lewandowsky et al. 2012](https://journals.sagepub.com/doi/full/10.1177/1529100612451018) (and [The Debunking Handbook](https://www.skepticalscience.com/docs/Debunking_Handbook.pdf) which is based on it) uses this graphic to demonstrate best practices when debunking myths:

 <p align="center">
   <img width="800" src="/images/debunking-misinformation.jpg">